rustomax/rust-iterators/README.md

 }
 // output: 5 10 15 8 7 6
 ```

+> Notice how in the example above Rust allows us to visually better represent complex iterator statements by splitting them into multiple lines.

 Another handy method is `zip()`.
 It is somewhat similar to `chain()` in that it combines two iterators into one.
 By contrast with `chain()`, `zip()` produces not a contiguous iterator, but an iterator of tuples:
 ![zip() method](https://cloud.githubusercontent.com/assets/20992642/17650212/185c5486-6216-11e6-8fd7-34d2aa976c07.PNG)